Vinmetrica’s Return Policy:

-1. The materials provided in the kit, as described on pages 1 and 2 of the Kit Manual, (“Materials”) are warranted as follows: Instruments, electrodes and non-reagent accessories are warranted against defects in workmanship for 12 months from date of purchase.
-The reagents are warranted to perform as described in the manual up until any stated expiration date or 6 months after purchase, whichever is later.
+1. Instruments, electrodes and non-reagent accessories are warranted against defects in workmanship for 24 months from date of purchase.
+The reagents are warranted to perform as described in the manual up until any stated expiration or “use-by” date, or 6 months after purchase, whichever is later.
 THE WARRANTIES IN THESE TERMS AND CONDITIONS ARE IN LIEU OF ALL OTHER WARRANTIES, EXPRESS OR IMPLIED, INCLUDING WITHOUT LIMITATION ANY WARRANTIES OF MERCHANTABILITY, NONINFRINGEMENT, OR FITNESS FOR A PARTICULAR PURPOSE, SAID WARRANTIES BEING EXPRESSLY DISCLAIMED.

 2. Buyer agrees that its sole and exclusive remedy against Vinmetrica shall be limited to the repair and replacement of Materials or parts of Materials, provided Vinmetrica is promptly notified in writing, prior to the expiration of the warranty period specified above, of any defect.
 Vinmetrica’s liability for any damages due Buyer shall be limited to the purchase price of the Materials.